Neill3d/OpenMoBu/Src/neill3d_projects/ReadMe.md

 * tool_renderAdvance - tool to render up to 4 views in a frame
 * tool_SplitStyle - example of making a splitter control between two UI regions
 * tool_UIBuilder - tool for faster making a UI for c++ and python
+* tool_view360 - real-time render into a equirectangular panorama
+* tool_viewBarelDistortion - stereo camera 2 panes side by side render with barel distortion post-effect
 * tool_ViewTwoPanes - an example to render 2 different cameras into 2 panes.
 That could be a start point for doing your VR experiment
 * tool_windowsmenu_sample - sample for MoBU under 2011. using winApi for making a context menu
+* userobject_normalsSolver - solver for real-time computing soft normals for models.
+Could be useful to improve visual quality for skeleton binded and blendshape animated meshes

 ### How to compile